 New technology constantly makes big promises – better performance, higher quality, lower costs.
-But, when installed, it doesn’t always live up to the hype, especially when it comes to a finely balanced process like block making.
-But it’s not the tech that’s at fault here.
+But when installed, it does not always live up to the hype, especially when it comes to a finely balanced process such as block making.
+But it is not always the technology that is at fault here.

-Often, the problem lies in the fact that concrete production is viewed as a series of separate manufacturing elements, as opposed to a series of inter-related processes.
-It’s important to realise that when it comes to the production line, the end product is only ever going to be as good as the weakest link.
+Often, the problem lies in the fact that concrete production is viewed as separate manufacturing elements, as opposed to a series of interrelated processes.
+It is important to realize that, when it comes to the production line, the end product is only ever going to be as good as the weakest link.

-If businesses are to reap the rewards of investing in new concrete tech, moving from being product-led to process-led and looking at the manufacturing process as a whole can be hugely beneficial.
-They need to make sure that when they get that new bit of kit in, they build in the necessary changes upstream and downstream in the process to allow it to perform at its absolute best.
+If businesses are to reap the rewards of investing in new concrete technology, then moving from being product-led to process-led and looking at the manufacturing process as a whole can be hugely beneficial.
+Businesses need to make sure that when they get that new bit of kit, they build in the necessary changes upstream and downstream in the process to allow it to perform at its absolute best.

-And this is exactly what Besblock, the longstanding family-run block making firm, did at both of their factories in Telford.
-Teaming up with concrete production specialists, ConSpare they have transformed their plants with a series of plant upgrades, centring around the introduction of two TEKA planetary mixers, a 1m³ TPZ1500K and a 2m³ TPZ3000F, both of which provide the next generation mixing technology they were looking for.
-They are now able to mix round the clock, with one mixer running 24 hours a day, five days a week with no downtime, while also exponentially improving the quality of the block.
-But while the mixers are undeniably at the heart of the plant, they don’t operate in isolation and it took a review of the entire plant’s performance to help make these improvements possible.
+Besblock are now able to mix round the clock, with one mixer running 24h a day, five days a week, with no downtime, while also exponentially improving the quality of the blocks.
+But while the mixers are undeniably at the heart of the plant, they do not operate in isolation and it took a review of the entire plant’s performance to help make these improvements possible.

-“Businesses today see investing in new technology as a silver bullet.
+‘Businesses today see investing in new technology as a silver bullet.
 But to get the best out of the technology, taking a holistic view of their processes is vital otherwise they will end up throwing good money after bad.
-It’s about making it better at every stage of the process to unlock the technology’s – and the plant’s – optimum performance,” explains Steve Peterson, Engineering Director at ConSpare.
+It’s about making it better at every stage of the process to unlock the technology’s – and the plant’s – optimum performance’, explained Steve Peterson, engineering director at ConSpare.

-They installed a new Hydronix Hydro-Control HC06 digital water control system which automatically manages and adjusts the moisture content in each concrete batch, optimising the mix design for consistent results, while also reducing waste and, of course, improving the quality.
-By pairing the Hydro-Control with the latest sensors, the plant can now maintain the concrete quality and achieve a precise final concrete moisture with an accuracy of +/-0.1% (as an absolute moisture).
+They installed a new Hydronix HydroControl HC06 digital water control system, which automatically manages and adjusts the moisture content in each concrete mix, optimizing the mix design for consistent results while also reducing waste and, of course, improving the quality.
+By pairing the Hydro-Control with the latest sensors, the plant can now maintain the concrete quality and achieve a precise final concrete moisture with an accuracy of ±0.1% (absolute moisture).

-They also fitted CDX mixer dust extraction equipment, which, unlike other filters, is an integral part of the production line.
-This conical-shaped filter cleverly purges the dust from the air and puts it back into the mixer in real time.
-It doesn’t need to be cleaned and won’t need replacing as often as regular filters.
-This has not only improved the working environment in the factories, as no dust now escapes when the raw materials are loaded into the mixer, but it has also hugely reduced waste and downtime for cleaning.
+They also fitted CDX mixer dust-extraction equipment, which, unlike other filters, is an integral part of the production line.
+This conical shaped filter cleverly purges the dust from the air and puts it back into the mixer in real time.
+It does not need to be cleaned and will not need replacing as often as regular filters.
+This has not only improved the working environment in the factories as no dust now escapes when the raw materials are loaded into the mixer, but has also hugely reduced waste and downtime for cleaning.

-Investing in new technology is a must for forward-thinking concrete businesses but the equipment alone will not future-proof the plant.
-Block-making is a delicately balanced process, made up of many inter-dependent stages.
-Through the adoption of a process-led approach to investing in new tech, businesses will truly be able to optimise their performance now and for the future.
+Investing in new technology is a must for forward-thinking concrete businesses but the equipment alone will not futureproof the plant.
+Block making is a delicately balanced process made up of many interdependent stages.
+Through the adoption of a process-led approach to investing in new technology, businesses will truly be able to optimize their performance now and for the future.